Are pain and movement problems keeping you from enjoying life? If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 Walt often gets referrals as the MFR (myofascial release) expert in the Rochester area.
 He wore that badge for years but has now moved on from it.
 Why the change?
 Though the hands-on work called MFR is helpful, nearly all of the explanations for restricted (stuck) fascia and scar tissue are unsubstantiated, as are the stories on how a therapist can select fascia (or any other tissue) for treatment to the exclusion of all other tissues.
 Walt continues to use the hands-on work he’s used for years, including when he considered himself an MFR expert, but now with well-rounded neurologically-based explanations for problems and possible solutions.

-On-street parking is available directly in front of the office on both Main St (Rt.
+On-street parking is available directly in front of the office on both Main St. (Rt.
 20/5) and Rochester St. (Rt.
 15A).
-There is also off-street parking in the municipal parking lot just east of the 4-corners on the north side of Main St. (Rt.
+Off-street parking is also available in the municipal parking lot just east of the 4-corners on the north side of Main St. (Rt.
 20/5).
 The office is accessed via the side door on Rochester St.

-Walt Fritz, PT, is a New York State Licensed physical therapist with over 35 years of experience and has been helping others get out of pain and get on with their lives for years.
+Walt Fritz, PT, is a New York State Licensed physical therapist with over 40 years of experience and has been helping others get out of pain and get on with their lives for years.
 The goal of treatment is to create positive, lasting changes.
 Isn’t it time you visited the Pain Relief Center?
+He splits his time seeing patients in Lima and teaching health care professionals worldwide.

 I invite you to spend some time reading through the various pages here.
 You will see a bit of yourself mentioned.
 Then make a call or email us to see what we can do for you.